Luminarys/Sto/README.md

 # Sto
-A simple file uploader and sharer, written in Go.
+A simple file uploader and sharer, based off of Pomf.se The Pomf front end is used, but the entire backend is written in Go.